upb-uc4/api/hlf/chaincode/matriculation.md

         ]
       }
       ```
        - Description: This error is returned, if the given parameters could not be parsed.
 If some attributes within the json are not well formatted, they are listed in invalidParams.
+       For detailed informations see [matriculationData checks](#matriculationDataCecks).

     - [GenericError](errors.md#GenericError)